thunderbird/webext-docs/accounts.rst

       :type: (boolean)
       :annotation: -- [Added in TB 91]

       Specifies whether the returned :ref:`accounts.MailAccount` object should included the account's folders.
-Defaults to ``true``.
+Defaults to :value:`true`.

 .. api-header::